 August 11, 2017

-During the weekend of July 29th and 30th, twenty-two participants studied with Teishin master, Takahiro Funamizu, and learned how to treat psychiatric mental health disorders using Japanese contact needling technique.
-Funamizu Sensei made a special visit to AIMC Berkeley, to teach this weekend continuing education seminar.
-He traveled from Tokyo, Japan, where he is an esteemed faculty member at Tokyo Therapeutic Institute, one of the oldest acupuncture schools in Japan and the only school in the entire country that teaches Teishin in their curriculum.
+Teishin master, Takahiro Funamizu was able to come and share his knowledge and experience with our guests.
+Funamizu Sensei traveled from Tokyo, Japan, where he is an esteemed faculty member at Tokyo Therapeutic Institute, one of the oldest acupuncture schools in Japan and the only school in the entire country that teaches Teishin in their curriculum.

 Participants learned and practiced the Teishin Protocol developed by Funamizu Sensei, specifically for people with psychiatric mental health disorders such as depression, anxiety, PTSD, schizophrenia, and eating disorders.
-In addition, a Pediatric Protocol was also shared that effectively treats insomnia, night terrors, and tantrums.
+In addition, a Pediatric Protocol was also shared that effectively treats insomnia, night terrors, and tantrums in children.

 This is the fourth time that Funamizu Sensei has taught at AIMC Berkeley, and we look forward to his next visit.

 AIMC has continuing education classes and community events every month.
 Take a look at the schedule to see if there is something that interests you.

 If you are interested in studying alternative healing methods, contact us about our masters and doctorate programs.